 The Goldring Reentry Initiative (GRI), a program within the University of Pennsylvania’s School of Social Policy & Practice (SP2), is a field placement option for Masters of Social Work (MSW) students.
-The mission of the GRI is to break the recidivism cycle for men and women exiting the Philadelphia Prison System (PPS) while increasing clinical and macro competencies for Master of Social Work (MSW) students in the fields of criminal justice and reentry.

 Through the GRI, clinical and macro MSW students gain knowledge and skills through a variety of activities, including:

-- a weekly group seminar
+- A weekly group seminar and group supervision;

-- resource sharing with peers
+- Resource sharing with peers;

-- interdisciplinary coordination with community providers
+- Interdisciplinary coordination with community providers; and

-- opportunities to research and discuss intersections of mass incarceration
+- Opportunities to research and discuss intersections of mass incarceration.

 The continuum of care model within which the GRI operates is designed to bridge the service gap between jail and the community in order to support clients in the transition process.
 MSW interns work with men and women for approximately the last three months of their incarceration in the Philadelphia Department of Prisons (PDP) and approximately the first three months post-release in the community.
 Prior to a client’s release from the PDP, the client works with the GRI caseworker to complete a comprehensive reentry plan that focuses on the unique strengths, goals, and needs of each individual.
 The reentry plan addresses identification, physical and mental health, education, employment, benefits, housing, drug and alcohol issues, family reunification, and community support.
 Developing this document allows the GRI caseworker to assist the client in accessing services and working toward goal attainment.
 Post release, GRI caseworkers and their clients continue to meet each week in the community to realize their goals and adjust/implement the client reentry plan.
 The role of the GRI caseworker is crucial, as limited accessibility to resources and inadequate support significantly increases the likelihood of recidivating.